Fillinlak3/Claim-MobileGame/README.md

 > Any card game where you have to add points to each player.

 ## Installing and running Claim Game
-For the moment, the product is released only for Android devices.
+For the moment, the product is released only for Android `7.0` or higher devices.
 We're still working for iOS devices, although everybody asks for launching the app on this platform.

 ## How to use Claim Game